-Psilocybin, like marijuana, is classified as a Schedule I drug.
+Psilocybin, like marijuana(/state-rankings/marijuana-laws-by-state), is still classified as a Schedule I drug.
 Schedule I drugs have a high potential for misuse and have no currently accepted medical use in treatment in the United States.
-In 2018, however, researchers at Johns Hopkins University suggested reclassification of magic mushrooms to a Schedule IV drug for medical use.
+In 2018, however, Johns Hopkins University researchers suggested reclassifying magic mushrooms as a Schedule IV drug for medical use.
 The researchers suggested that they could help treat depression, anxiety, and substance use disorders.

 Magic mushrooms are currently legal in Brazil, Bulgaria, Jamaica, the Netherlands, and Samoa.
 Many other countries have decriminalized the possession and cultivation of mushrooms, and some countries considered mushrooms only in dried form to be illegal.